Warna Warta: 1920s

 A number of interesting figures worked at the paper in the early 1920s.
 Kho Tjoen Wan, a close ally of the communist Semaoen, was called to court in 1920 for writing critically about proposals for a native militia in the Indies.
+It seems that Kho was lead editor for a time but left the paper in January 1922.
 Tjondrokoesoemo, an upper class Javanese journalist, briefly became editor at Warna Warta in 1921 after clashing with his bosses at Djawa Tengah over matters of editorial independence.
 However, he resigned in 1922 for health reasons.
 As well, the translator, journalist and historian Liem Thian Joe was editor of Warna Warta for a time during the 1920s as well.

 In 1922 some of the paper's editors involved themselves in efforts to create a new union for Chinese journalists in Semarang, the Chineesche journalistenkring.
 Lauw Kong Hoe, editor-in-chief, was chairman, while Louw Eng Hoey, another editor at the paper, was vie-president.
 Most of the other positions in on the board of the organization were held by editors from rival Semarang Chinese paper Djawa Tengah.

 The paper was prosecuted by the government in a high-profile case in 1925 when the editor-in-chief, Lauw Kong Hoe, was arrested for printing an editorial entitled Apalah jang Pamerentah maoe (Malay: What does the government want) which was deemed to be "hateful".
 The article was apparently written in response to an possibly false ANETA (wire service) article which said that the government was banning the raising of funds to send to China.
 While in preventative detention he was handed a statement by a local prosecutor which he was invited to sign, stating that he would not publish such forbidden pieces in the future.
 He refused, stating that it went against the professional code of journalism to sign such a statement.
 The tone of Lauw's criticism of the government was deemed to be too harsh and he was reminded in court that he had promised in a past press censorship case to behave himself.